 In contrast, if you set a word list as Go List, then only the words that are in the list are counted.

-In the next window, select Add List.
+In the next window, select New List from the ribbon.

 Enter a name for the list and select as list type: Stop List or Go List.
 Enter an optional comment to describe the purpose of the list.